HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 - The alternative option is to deploy DXClient as native JavaScript code.
 Users who want to use this deployment option must install their own Node.js and Node Package Manager (npm) runtime environment in the correct version.
 Users must also install the required dependencies.
 For more information, see [DXClient installation using native js package](#installing-dxclient-using-the-native-javascript-package-from-hcl-software-portal).

 **Important Note related to DXClient version & distribution:** With the aim to help DX Developers, DXClient is now available free to download/install through NpmJS and harbor repositories.
 Following the decision to openly distribute DXClient, we have changed the current versioning format of DXClient from 1.xx.x to <CFNumber>.x.x.
 For example, the last release version of DXClient was "1.29.0" but the upcoming release is reformatted to "221.0.0".
 The number 221 is synonymous with the CF Number version of DX deployments.
-We have also introduced a license agreement which is a click-thorough or accepted using a command "accept-license".
-Please refer [here](#dxclient-usage-information-commands) for command details.
+HCL DX also introduces a license agreement which can be accepted using the command `accept-license`.
+For command details, see [DXClient Usage Information Commands](#dxclient-usage-information-commands).

 ## New & Easy install options for DXClient Users